 Imagine a future where the oceans shimmer with a deadly beauty.

-A chemical spill has turned the water a mesmerizing spectacle, yet beneath the surface lurks a poison that suffocates all life.
+A love story and a chemical spill has turned the water a mesmerizing spectacle, yet beneath the surface lurks a poison that suffocates all life.
 This is the backdrop for Out to Sea by RWK Clark, a captivating blend of sci-fi romance and environmental thriller.

 Tripp Young, a young man burdened by the apathy surrounding him, is forced on a luxurious cruise.
 While others celebrate the poisoned seas with fireworks and festivities, Tripp feels a growing disgust.
 Then he meets Heidi Collins, a fiery redhead who shares his outrage.